-I’d argue World of Hyatt’s most valuable partnership is with MGM M life Rewards in Las Vegas.
+I’d argue World of Hyatt’s most valuable partnership is with MGM Rewards in Las Vegas.
 This partnership dates back to 2013 — not only was this the first hotel loyalty collaboration of its kind in Las Vegas, but to this day I still find it to be the best.
-In this post I wanted to talk a bit about how exactly this works.
+MGM’s loyalty program has been rebranded as of February 2022, so I wanted to take an updated look at how the partnership works.

 World of Hyatt members get perks at MGM hotels

 World of Hyatt and MGM Rewards have a phenomenal collaboration that allows World of Hyatt members to earn and redeem points for over a dozen additional hotels in Las Vegas.
 Not only that, but there are status matching opportunities, so that you can get even more value for your hotel stays.

 Let’s look at the details of how this works — what hotels participate, how can you earn and redeem points, and what are status benefits like?